c01d43am/Again/README.md

 ## Disclaimer

-This tool is intended for educational purposes and ethical hacking only.
-The author is not responsible for any misuse.
+This tool is intended for educational and ethical hacking purposes only.
+The author is not responsible for any misuse or illegal activities conducted using this tool.